Do you know what makes a good copywriter exceptional?

 And here you are, around 2500 words later.

-Hopefully, with this blog post, your copywriters will understand that user intent is crucial for successful business.
+Hopefully, with this blog post, your copywriters will understand that user intent is crucial for a successful business.

 We’ve discussed several things here.